wegfawefgawefg/guido-py/README.md

 ## What is?

-A grug-brain gui element library for games.
+A grug-brain gui library for games.

 ## Why?